carlosmpr/reactNativeDesigner/README.md

-# MenuKome
+# Designer

- A fully serverless Smart menu for restaurants, that highlight main dishes, special of the day, and show recommendations for customers of drinks and side plates to accompany the main dish.
+Designer is an online clothing store for men and women that are looking to buy clothes for local designers.

 ## Develop with
  - ReactNative.